go-Solo/hierarchy-viewer/README.md

 Install [python](https://www.python.org/)

-(Windows) Add it to PATH in windows
+(Windows) Add python to PATH

+Import the database backup file to your local MS SQL Server

+Change the name of the database in the script to match your local DB name

+Open the code in VS code and open a terminal

 Install the necessary libraries
 > pip install -r requirements.txt